emberjs/rfcs/text/0000-optional-jquery.md

 To not create any breaking changes, Ember CLI will have to check the app's dependencies for the presence of this addon.
 If it is not present, it will continue importing jQuery *unless* the jQuery integration flag is disabled.
-In the other case, it will stop importing jQuery at all, and delegate this responsibility to the addon.
+If it is present, it will stop importing jQuery at all, and delegate this responsibility to the addon.

 To nudge users to install `@ember/jquery` when they need jQuery, some warning/deprecation messages should be issued when the addon is *not* installed and the integration flag is either not specified or is set to true.
+To ease migration the addon should be placed in the default blueprint (until an eventual more aggressive deprecation of jQuery).
 Only in the case the app is actively opting out of jQuery integration the addon is not needed.

 The addon itself has to make sure the Ember CLI version in use is at least the one that introduced the above mentioned logic, to prevent importing jQuery twice.